Meet the maker

 Based in Rotterdam, owners Jan-Willem and Ewald have slowly built up a repertoire of chocolate knowledge, constantly changing and improving their process to highlight the special qualities of each type of cacao they use.
 They’re a formidable double act.

 Not always belonging to the craft chocolate world, these business partners used to have very different careers.
-They have both worked various jobs, including; science and econometrics professor, strategists, product development and marketing.
+They have both worked various jobs, including science and econometrics professor, strategists, product development and marketing.
 Eventually they both grew tired of sitting behind computers, they wanted a new challenge and they wished to meet new people and interact face to face.

 Chocolate Making; Getting Started